The good news is the majority of these suggestions are FREE!!!!

-7. For a longer hike take the Backpackers Trail in Garden of the Gods Wilderness area.
+7. For a longer hike take the Backpackers Trail in Garden of the Gods Wilderness area to Indian Point.
 This is a beautiful area so take your camera.

 8. Watch the sunset at Garden of the Gods.
 This can be breathtaking.
 The sunsets are pretty from the cabins as well.

 10. Check out Cave in Rock State Park and visit the infamous river pirate cave.
 The Cave in Rock State Park restaurant has great food and the Sunday buffet is incredible.
 The views from the bluffs are spectacular.
 Sit and watch the river barges go go.
 Restaurant is now open only on Sat and Sun.
 Bummer